 Senate Bill 628 is referred to three committees, Senate Criminal Justice, Senate Transportation and Senate Fiscal Policy.
 The bill was originally filed striking the boater education date of January 1, 1988.
 An amendment was filed striking that language in the bill and the bill passed the Senate Criminal Justice Committee as a Committee Substitute.
 The bill passed the Senate Transportation on March 12th at 8:30 am with an amendment.
 The bill passed unanimously and is now a Committee Substitute for Committee Substitute.
 The amendment requires individuals who committee a specific boating violation to complete a bater safety course.
 This would be a mandatory requirement.
 Marine Industries support this change as it would go after bad actors on Florida waters.
 The next stop is the Senate Fiscal Policy Committee.
-The Senate Bill passed the Senate Fiscal Policy on April 8th at 2 pm.
-Two amendments were filed and withdrawn.
-The bill passed 19-0.
-The bill is ready for the Senate floor.
+The Senate Bill is up in its final committee stop Senate Fiscal Policy on April 8th at 2 pm.
+We anticipate one amendment to the bill.